ErroneousBee/ACGWiki/content/about/nature-trail.md

   <figcaption>The route map on the East Court Terrace.</figcaption>
 </figure>

 The trail is free for anyone to use.
-It’s about 1 mile long and will take the average adult about 30 minutes to walk.
+It is about 1 mile long and will take the average adult about 30 minutes to walk.
 The information sign above can be found on the terrace of East Court Mansion and the photo left shows one of the posts on the trail.
 There are 16 posts in total and where possible these are sited near to paths to enable pushchairs, wheelchairs and those who are less steady on their feet to reach them.
 However, the path through the woods to Rutland Meadow is narrow, over rougher ground and will be muddy when wet.

 <figure>
   <img src="/content/images/P1010545.jpg" alt="Marker Post" style="width:40%"/>